SukkaW/style9-webpack/README.md

 **ATTENTION!
 Please please please read this first before you install style9-webpack!**

 style9 is a CSS-in-JS compiler, which means you will write your CSS in your JavaScript/JSX/TSX.
-But unlike other CSS-in-JS solutions, style9 provides an AoT Compiler. style9 will read your source code, collect your style and transform your JS/JSX/TSX, stripping runtime call as much as possible (making the value of `className` a static string literal), and output CSS elsewhere.
+But unlike other CSS-in-JS solutions, style9 provides an AoT Compiler. style9 will read your source code, collect your style and transform your JS/JSX/TSX, stripping runtime calls as much as possible (making the value of `className` a static string literal), and output CSS elsewhere.
 For more details about how style9 works, please check out [style9's documentation](https://github.com/johanholmerin/style9/blob/master/docs/How-it-works.md).

 style9 does provide a webpack plugin.
-It uses [webpack-virtual-modules](https://github.com/sysgears/webpack-virtual-modules) under the hood.
-During the compilation, style9 collects your styles and write collected CSS into virtual modules.
-Those virtual css files will later be extracted by `MiniCssExtractPlugin`.
+It uses [`webpack-virtual-modules`](https://github.com/sysgears/webpack-virtual-modules) under the hood.
+During the compilation, style9 collects your styles and writes collected CSS into virtual modules. `MiniCssExtractPlugin` later will extract those virtual css files.

-However, webpack-virtual-modules [doesn't work well with Next.js](https://github.com/vercel/next.js/issues/44266).
+However, `webpack-virtual-modules` [doesn't work well with Next.js](https://github.com/vercel/next.js/issues/44266).
 Next.js launches multiple webpack compiler instances to compile its server-side and client-side code separately.
-And webpack-virtual-modules just doesn't work when it is being shared between multiple webpack compiler instances.
+And `webpack-virtual-modules` just doesn't work when it is being shared between multiple webpack compiler instances.

-I start this project as a Proof of Concept, to see if I can make a webpack plugin for style9 that doesn't require webpack-virtual-modules.
-I uses the `virtualFileLoader` idea from [Vanilla Extract](https://github.com/vanilla-extract-css/vanilla-extract), another CSS-in-JS compiler.
+I start this project as a Proof of Concept, to see if it is possible to make a webpack plugin for style9 that doesn't require `webpack-virtual-modules`.
+I use the `virtualFileLoader` idea from [Vanilla Extract](https://github.com/vanilla-extract-css/vanilla-extract), another CSS-in-JS compiler.
 You can find the implementation of Vanilla Extract's `virtualFileLoader` [here](https://github.com/vanilla-extract-css/vanilla-extract/blob/aabb5869a626b7d966814ec8bc322a0392b77561/packages/webpack-plugin/src/virtualFileLoader.ts).

-**You will most likely want to use style9's built-in webpack plugin instead.
-It works well for most of the cases. style9-webpack is just a Proof of Concept.** But if you are using Next.js 13, and you are having trouble with style9's built-in Next.js plugin, you can give style9-webpack a shot.
+**You most likely want to use style9's built-in webpack plugin instead.
+It works well for most cases. style9-webpack is just a Proof of Concept.** But if you are using Next.js 13, and you are having trouble with style9's built-in Next.js plugin, you can give style9-webpack a shot.

 ## Differences

-The main differences between style9's built-in webpack plugin and style9-webpack are as follow:
+The main differences between style9's built-in webpack plugin and style9-webpack are as follows:

-**style9-webpack loader doesn't have `inlineLoader` option**
+**style9-webpack loader doesn't have an `inlineLoader` option**

 style9's built-in webpack loader has an `inlineLoader` option.
-It allows you to chain other webpack loaders (like `css-loader`) to process the collected virtual CSS, like this:
+It allows you to chain other webpack loaders (like `css-loader`) to process the collected virtual css, like this:

 ```js
 module.exports = {